 The COD World League Championship has been discontinued, instead replaced with the Call of Duty League for the 2022 professional COD season.

-The 2022 Call of Duty World League Championship will run from August 4-7and see the best teams from around the globe shoot it out, with unmatched betting interest set to surround the event.
+The 2023 Call of Duty World League Season will run from December 2, 2022 until August 1, 2023, and see the best teams from around the globe shoot it out, with unmatched betting interest set to surround the event.
 All of the major esports betting sites will have extensive markets on the COD World League.

 Running for the first time in 2016, the Call of Duty World League will be played for a sixth time on with this year’s tournament set to be played on PC on Call of Duty: Vanguard, with over USD $6 million in prize money to be handed out.